Tim-Jackins/learning-c-sharp/README.md

 # learning-c-sharp
-Hmm is it like C?
+Hmm, is it like C?
 Ouch my finger!